2022 Ferrari Challenge Europe

-The 2022 Ferrari Challenge Europe is the 30th season of Ferrari Challenge Europe and its predecessor Ferrari Challenge Italy.
+The 2022 Ferrari Challenge Europe was the 30th season of Ferrari Challenge Europe and its predecessor Ferrari Challenge Italy.
 The season consists of 7 rounds, starting at the Autódromo Internacional do Algarve on 2 April 2022 and ending at the Autodromo Enzo e Dino Ferrari during the Ferrari World Finals on 30 October 2022.

 Calendar

 The season consists of 14 races run at seven different circuits in Europe.